Richard Coke: Reconstruction

 Disregarding the court ruling, the Democrats secured the keys to the second floor of the Capitol and took possession.
 [Incumbent Gov. Edmund] Davis was reported to have state troops stationed on the lower floor.
 The Travis Rifles (a Texas military unit created to fight Indians), summoned to protect Davis, were converted into a sheriff's posse and protected Coke.
 On January 15, 1874, Coke was inaugurated as governor.
 On January 16, Davis arranged for a truce, but he made one final appeal for federal intervention.
 A telegram from President Ulysses S. Grant said that he did not feel warranted in sending federal troops to keep Davis in office.
 Davis resigned his office on January 19.
 Coke's inauguration restored Democratic control in Texas.

 Coke's administration was marked by vigorous action to balance the budget and by a revised state constitution adopted in 1876.
 He was also instrumental in creating the Agricultural and Mechanical College of Texas, which became Texas A&M University.
 Having once been removed from the Texas Supreme Court, as governor, he appointed all its members, naming as Chief Justice Oran Roberts (after the US Senate had refused to seat him).
 George F. Moore, who was Chief Justice when he had been fired along with Coke, became the first chief justice elected under Texas' 1876 Constitution, an honor he held until his death.
 Others from the Texas judiciary under the Confederacy received key appointments.

 Once the new Constitution had been negotiated, Coke resigned his office in December 1876, following his election by the legislature to the United States Senate.
+By the time of his resignation, Texas Democrats had united with white supremacist groups such as the Ku Klux Klan to maintain political control of the state.
+Coke is a central figure of the "Redeemers" movement to restore white political dominance in the American South after the Civil War.

 Later life and death

 Coke was re-elected to federal office in 1882 and 1888, serving in the 45th – 53rd Congresses until March 3, 1895.
 Coke was not a candidate for reelection in 1894.

 Coke retired to his home in Waco and his nearby farm.
-He became ill after suffering exposure while fighting a flood of the Brazos River in April 1897.
-After a short illness, he died at his home in Waco and was buried in Oakwood Cemetery.
+He became ill with "progressive paralysis" in early 1897.
+After a few weeks of illness, he died at his home in Waco and was buried in Oakwood Cemetery.

 Legacy

 Coke's rise to power marked the return of locally elected government in Texas and the establishment of a rigidly white supremacist Texas Democratic party that would maintain a strong hold on Texas government for over 100 years.
-Historians in the state praised Davis for this, and consolidated a version of Texas history that downplayed or omitted the liberal government that had preceded him.
+Historians in the state praised Coke for this, and consolidated a version of Texas history that downplayed or omitted the liberal government that had preceded him.
 In 1916 the state archivist wrote:

 The 1876 constitution created under Coke's administration is the current Constitution of Texas.
 Coke County in West Texas is named for him.
-Texas Governor Coke Stevenson was named after Richard Coke.